Known in some circles as ‘Korean Firewater’, soju (소주) is without a doubt the most famous and popular alcoholic drink in Korea.

 Originally, the Andong soju recipe comes from rice and grains.
 Due to a shortage of rice, a government ban in 1965 caused a change in the fermentation process and led to the modern-day recipe.
 This recipe uses distilled ethanol fermented from the starch in sweet potatoes.
 Both varieties are still manufactured today with often a mix of the two processes.
 Different brands use different combinations of grains and starches to conjure up their own recipes.

-There have been some recent attempts to distill craft soju.
+There have been some recent attempts to distill craft varieties.
 People have experimented with various ingredients and fermentation processes to create ‘fancy’ soju recipes.
 It is becoming quite a popular ingredient in cocktails worldwide.
 As a result you will find many various fruit flavours of soju ranging from blueberry to grapefruit and pomegranate.
 Despite these efforts the most popular variety is still pure, unadulterated, standard soju.
 It has and will continue to stand the test of time in the hearts and minds of Koreans.

 Cheap and fun – please drink responsibly!